aws-samples/gen-ai-on-eks/modules/2-serving-finetuned-model.md

 ### Objective

-In this module, we will walk through the steps required to deploy a Ray service that utilizes a non fine-tuned model.
-The code for this model will be zipped and uploaded to an Amazon S3 bucket.
-Subsequently, we will deploy a Ray service in a Kubernetes cluster, configured to pull this code using a pre-signed URL.
+In this module, we will walk through the steps required to deploy a Ray service that utilizes our previously fine-tuned model, using the pre-signed url generated before.

 ### Deploy RayService to Kubernetes Cluster